Skip to main content

 SLD Clinical References

-Research and clinical support for SLD identification — processing deficit evidence base, CHC theory foundations, and key references supporting each framework and domain.
+Research and evidence-base support for SLD identification — processing deficit evidence base, CHC theory foundations, and key references supporting each framework and domain.

 🔤 Reading / Dyslexia